xtachx/CCDDrone/README.md

-You will have to modify the setlibpath.sh to match the path of the compiled ArcAPI .so files, it may not be under /home/damic/Leach.
+You will have to install cFITSIO.
+If you are using the Leach system to drive a DES or a Skipper CCD, this should work for you.
+For a skipper CCD, use the UW firmware.
+The ASM code for that is on gitlab and is not made public.
+Please check the pin numbering before you run the code.

-CMakeLists.txt may not need a change.
-You will also have to install cFitsIO.
+Note: You will need to re-compile the Leach kernel module with extra memory if you want to run larger CCDs or skipper CCDs with a lot of charge measurements.